 Ascites is a buildup of fluid in the abdomen.
-It can happen in the advanced stages of ovarian cancer.
+It can be a sign that ovarian cancer is spreading.
 Draining excess fluid from the abdomen can help relieve symptoms of ascites.

 If cancer cells spread to the abdomen, they can irritate the lining and cause excess fluid to build up.
 Cancer cells may also affect the lymphatic system, which can prevent fluid from draining properly from the abdomen.

 This article looks at when ascites might occur, its symptoms, diagnosis, treatment options, and outlook.